Mustapha Tabet: Trial and conviction

-On February 18, 1993, Tabet's trial started, the trial was held in camera during Ramadan, he was charged with "indecent assault, defloration, rape with violence, abduction, and sequestration of a married woman, acts of barbarism and incitement to debauchery, falsification and destruction of evidence" in front of the Criminal Chamber of the Court of Appeal in Casablanca.
+On February 18, 1993, Tabet's trial started.
+The trial was held in camera during Ramadan, and he was charged with "indecent assault, defloration, rape with violence, abduction, and sequestration of a married woman, acts of barbarism and incitement to debauchery, falsification and destruction of evidence" in front of the Criminal Chamber of the Court of Appeal in Casablanca.

-Prosecution was led by Noureddine Riahi who requested the death penalty, the judge was Lahcen Tolfi, and Tabet was represented by Mohamed Afrit Bennani.
+Prosecution was led by Noureddine Riahi who requested the death penalty.
+The judge was Lahcen Tolfi, and Tabet was represented by Mohamed Afrit Bennani.
 Bennani claimed that his client "is not a criminal.
 He is perhaps unwell.
 He may as well even be a sick man.
 He has powerful urges.
 He needs sex more than many men.
 Sometimes for four or five hours a day.
 For a 54-year-old man, I admit that is unusual.
 But that does not make him a criminal".
+Benanni also justified the violence seen on the tapes as "normal rough sex, which some women like".

-The defense's strategy was to prove that Tabet was physically unable to have 518 sexual relations in 3 years and tried to portray Tabet as mentally ill and claimed he was possessed by a jinn, the jinn would be the one pushing Tabet to do the "incomprehensible acts".
+The defense's strategy was to prove that Tabet was physically unable to have 518 sexual relations in 3 years, and tried to portray Tabet as mentally ill and claimed he was possessed by a jinn, the jinn being the one pushing Tabet to do the "incomprehensible acts".
 Tabet was deemed able to stand trial after being evaluated by a court-appointed psychiatrist.

 The trial was described by witnesses as "a hasty trial where the commissioner was constantly summoned to keep quiet".
-The "32" tape was not admitted as evidence and was allegedly destroyed.
-When a police commissioner brought up the "32" tape at Tabet's trial, it caused "indescribable panic within the court and the judge kept inevitably adjourned the session", however, Tabet insisted that the jury see the "32" tape.
+Tape no. 32 was not admitted as evidence and was allegedly destroyed.
+When a police commissioner brought up the tape no. 32 at Tabet's trial, it caused "indescribable panic within the court and the judge kept inevitably adjourned the session".
+However, Tabet insisted that the jury see tape no. 32.

 At his trial, he admitted to the authenticity of the tapes, claimed that he had intercourse with up to 1,500 women and that at least 10 of the city's supervisors and other senior police officers had aided in destroying evidence, despite this, Tabet argued that the victims were either willing participants or prostitutes.
-All 118 tapes that were found at the raid were screened at the courtroom except for the "32" tape.
+All 118 tapes that were found at the raid were screened at the courtroom except for tape no. 32.
 During a 6-hour long screening of one of the videos, a lawyer fainted and had to be taken to a hospital.

 The trial was highly criticized and denounced.
 Excerpts of the trial were broadcast by Al-Aoula, the biggest public TV channel in Morocco.

-On March 15, 1993, Mustapha Tabet was found guilty on all charges and sentenced to death by firing squad, 30 other accomplices were sentenced from 5 months to 20 years in prison, Tabet's superior officer, Ahmed Ouachi, received a life sentence, he received a royal pardon in 2000.
+On March 15, 1993, Mustapha Tabet was found guilty on all charges and sentenced to death by firing squad.
+30 other accomplices were sentenced from 5 months to 20 years in prison.
+Tabet's superior officer, Ahmed Ouachi, received a life sentence, but received a royal pardon in 2000.
 Tabet's father disowned him after the verdict.
 Islamic fundamentalist groups denounced the verdict, demanding death by stoning or crucifixion rather than firing squad.
 A march was held after the verdict denouncing sexual assault in Rabat.